Communion of Churches in India: Formation and history

 The origins of CCI goes back to the independent internal Theological Commissions appointed by the Church of North India, the Church of South India and the Mar Thoma Syrian Church to explore ways and means to enhance cooperation amongst them and bear Christian witness, in India.
-This idea of the independent commissions was originally proposed by the Church of North India and accepted by the Church of South India and the Mar Thoma Church.
+This idea of the independent commissions was originally proposed by the Church of North India and accepted by the Church of South India and the Mar Thoma Syrian Church.

 The independent Theological Commissions later decided to work together as a Joint Theological Commission.
 The first meeting of the Joint Theological Commission was held in January 1975 at Madras, which discussed the questions on faith, orders etc. The Commission also explored the possibilities of manifesting the unity of the three Churches, in the ultimate fulfillment of the "Mission of the Christian Church", in India.
 During their third meeting in September 1976, the Joint Theological Commission passed the proposal for a new model of union for these three Churches, which was accepted and a new Joint Council was inaugurated in July 1978, at Nagpur.

 One of the recommendations of the Joint Council was a common name, under which the three Churches will function together.
 This question was discussed by the different Churches.
 The CSI suggested the name "Church of India".
 The CNI and the MTC did not accept it, as a new Church did not come into existence.
 The MTC came up with "The Council of Churches in Communion - C.N.I., C.S.I., M.T.C.", in order to express clearly the bond of unity realized by the full communion between these Churches.
 The Joint Council did not accept that, either.
 During the Joint Council meeting held at Charalkunnu, Kerala in November 1999, the name 'Communion of Churches in India' was unanimously recommended by all three denominations, to reflect their growth in unity, over the years.
 The new name was adopted and announced at the Joint Council Meeting held in Calcutta in November 2000.

 Purpose

+As per the terms of the CCI, during the consecration of bishops in any of its member churches, the bishops of the other member churches shall participate.
+The CCI also developed a common liturgy for use in the CSI, CNI and Mar Thoma churches.